Dublin International Short Film & Music Festival

 This event has ended

-The Sugar Club & Cineworld, Friday 6th October - Sunday 8th October
+The Sugar Club & Cineworld, Friday 3rd October - Sunday 5th October

-DISFMF is an independent festival dedicated to bring together film makers and musicians from around the world in a forum to celebrate short films and music.
+DISFMF is an independent festival dedicated to bring together filmmakers and musicians from around the world in a forum to celebrate short films and music.

-The goal of the festival is to show variety of all genres, drama, comedies, animations, documentaries, music videos, narrative stories and horror.
+The goal of the festival is to show a variety of all genres, drama, comedies, animations, documentaries, music videos, narrative stories and horror.

 Our aim is to build cultural bridges and network capabilities between the most talented filmmakers and musicians from around the world.
 Dublin is the most populous city in Ireland and also a multicultural capital with great venues and great people.